mkandaleft/COMP432-GroupM/README.md

 Training and validation of the custom ResNet18 model are handled by the cells in the 'Task 1' section.
 Run them one sequentially.
 The necessary data should be downloaded automatically, though the !gdown command may need to be uncommented.

-Instructions on how to run the pre-trained model on the provided sample test dataset:
+To run the pre-trained model on the provided sample test dataset:
 -  Load the pre-trained ResNet-18 CNN model trained in Task 1 as done in Task 2 for visualization of features in t-SNE
 -  Create a checkpoint using torch.load and set file path to resnet18_weights.pth
 -  Need to set the pretrained=True as such torchvision.models.resnet18(pretrained=True)